neutron420/CodeXly/README.md

 <br/>

-**A modern, full-stack web application built with Next.js 15, featuring a robust backend with Prisma ORM, comprehensive testing suite, and a beautiful UI powered by shadcn/ui and Tailwind CSS.**
+**A coding-focused typing practice application inspired by Monkeytype, built with Next.js 15.
+Practice your typing speed and accuracy with real code snippets, featuring a robust backend with Prisma ORM, comprehensive testing suite, and a beautiful UI powered by shadcn/ui and Tailwind CSS.**

 <p>
   <a href="#about-the-project">About</a> •